-CBH has developed a Provider Operational Change Form for providers to submit written notice to their assigned CBH Provider Relations Representatives.
-The form will collect information about service locations affected, effective and target dates, persons responsible for monitoring plans, and will also allow for an upload of the required supporting documentation on official company letterhead which must include details around the barriers to access as well as the detailed plan for reconciling the barriers.
-All Providers must utilize this form effective October 9, 2021.
+All in-network providers must report any time they are unable to ensure timely access for new referrals or deliver care within the applicable timeframe, including when there are waitlists and when they are not accepting new CBH members.
+This applies to all levels of care.
+In-network providers are required to submit written notice to their assigned CBH Provider Relations Representative and Provider Network Access Specialist by completing the Provider Operations Change Form.
+The submission must include a corrective action plan (CAP) focused on meeting timely access standards.
+This form collects information about service locations affected, effective and target dates, persons responsible for monitoring plans, and allows for an upload of the required supporting documentation on official company letterhead which must include details around the barriers to access as well as the detailed plan for reconciling the barriers.